NicholasMDH/CS530_Assignment_2/README.md

 | LABEL2 | 0006 |

 Which assembler directives are processed during each pass?
--> During pass one, information is collected by the assembler about each directive in preparing for the second pass -> The second pass is where the actual object code generation and address calculation is resolved
+1. During pass one, information is collected by the assembler about each directive in preparing for the second pass
+2. The second pass is where the actual object code generation and address calculation is resolved
+3. We will likely only be processing the START directive in pass one

+What is an intermediate file?
+What is A listing file?
+1. An intermediate file is a temporary file that contained the processed information that was parsed during the first pass.
+It is a rough draft of the final listing file.
+It will most likely contain the memory address of each instruction (first column), the label (if exists), the opcode/directive itself (next column), operand (if exists), and any other information that was processed during pass one.
+This will be the file that will be used as input during the second pass.
+2. The second pass then uses this intermediate file as input to generate the listing final (the final draft)
+3. The listing file, simply put, looks like the original SIC source file, but with the memory addresses and object code added

+What does it mean to process BYTE/WORD directives?
+1. The BYTE and WORD directives are used to allocate space in memory and define the initial values of data in the program.
+(Syntax Structure: "LABEL BYTE <data>") Note: BYTE also has flags to indicate data format.
+C = Character, X = Hexadecimal, B = Binary, D = Decimal, O = Octal
+2. When processing these directives: calculate the size of the data, reserve memory space, and initialize the allocated memory with the specified data values

 ## Other Questions:
-- What is an intermediate file?
-- What is a listing file?
 - How to generate object code?
-- What does it mean to process BYTES/WORDS?